Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: My own memories of playing in the dirt.

 We have a family of 8, including 4 teenagers who love stuff.
 Whenever we or they want to buy something, we have one simple rule: Never think of an item's price!
 Instead we think of how many hours we will have to work to pay for the item.
-It keeps our hands in our pockets every time.
-It also works well for a teenager who has a job.

 I live on a tight budget.
 My family doesn't have much money, but I manage to stretch the money we do have in some creative ways that enable us to pay our bills, take care of all our needs, and still have some fun.